Access and Disability Services (ADS)

 - Federal Pell Grant: Awarded based on financial need.

 - Federal Supplemental Educational Opportunity Grant (FSEOG): Awarded based on exceptional financial need.
 The grant is available to students enrolled in six (6) credits or more per quarter.

-- Washington State Need Grant: Awarded to eligible Washington state residents.
+- Washington College Grant: Awarded to eligible Washington state residents.
 The grant is prorated for less than full-time enrollment.
-Students who have earned an AA or AAS/AAT degree in the past five (5) years are not eligible to receive the State Need Grant.

 - College Bound Scholarship: Awarded in combination with other state financial aid to cover the average cost of tuition and fees.
 The scholarship is available to students who sign up by the end of the eighth grade and meet specific eligibility requirements.
 Information is available at the Washington Student Achievement Council website.